AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 To establish a connection between an advertiser and a publisher, the following steps are involved:

-1. [Discover publishers](#discover-publishers): The advertiser identifies potential publishers to collaborate with.
+1. [Discover publishers](#discover-collaborators): The advertiser identifies potential collaborators to work with.
 1. [Send invite](#send-invite): The advertiser sends a connection invite to the selected publisher.
 1. [Accept invite](#accept-invite): The publisher reviews and accepts the invite.
 1. [Configure connection settings](#configure-connection-settings): The advertiser configures the connection settings and sends them to the publisher for review.